About the 2021 California Gubernatorial Recall

 Vote-By-Mail for All

-Starting in 2020, all registered voters in Orange County will receive an optional vote-by-mail ballot.
+All registered voters in Orange County will receive an optional vote-by-mail ballot.
 Fill out your ballot and mail it back from the comfort of your home.

 Ballot Drop Boxes